 Stephanie Bright is our Compliance Coordinator and Intake Team Lead.
 Her bio will be available shortly.

 Kelly Fritz, Groups Coordinator, works with children, adolescents, and adults.
 She received a master's degree in Counseling from Northwestern University.
 In her coursework, she specialized in children and adolescents.
 Kelly uses an integrative approach that emphasizes psychodynamic and person-centered principles.
 Her clinical interests include depression, anxiety, trauma, life transitions, and relational issues.

-Ms. Sultz has over 20 years of experience working with Chicago non-profits in leadership positions involving administration, development and event coordination.
-Her responsibilities include oversight of Turning Point’s development efforts including all aspects of fundraising.
-She has a strong background in the arts and is a graduate of Grinnell College where she actively serves as a class agent and alumni volunteer.
+Jennifer Sultz has over 25 years of experience working with Chicago non-profits in executive leadership positions involving administration, development and event coordination.
+Her responsibilities include oversight of Turning Point’s development efforts including marketing and community outreach and all aspects of fundraising.
+She has a strong background in the arts and is a graduate of Grinnell College where she serves as an alumni volunteer.

 Melissa Iavarone is our Open Access Coordinator and Preceptor.
 As the Open Access Coordinator, Melissa is responsible for the overall coordination of the referral and admissions process.
 Melissa’s role as the Preceptor is welcoming and facilitating learning by assisting new therapists to meet clinical objectives.
 Melissa obtained her BA in psychology and went on to earn her Master of Social Work while working as a case manager at Turning Point.
 Melissa believes in meeting clients where they are with compassion, empathy, and communication.